andiandi13/DBZ-Recut-subsync/README.md

 #### Force subtitle duplication : Asubboost (audio) / Fsync (video)

 By default, the script won't generate subtitle lines for duplicated clips (as a safety measure against unwanted duplicates).
-If you intentionally reuse a voice clip — for instance in a flashback — add the Asubboost effect (on audio clips) or Fsync (on video clips) to that clip to force subtitle generation for it.
+If you intentionally reuse a voice clip, for instance in a flashback, add the Asubboost effect (on audio clips) or Fsync (on video clips) to that clip to force subtitle generation for it.

 </details>